jovankoledin/jovankoledin.github.io/_projects/pi5ws2812b/index.md

 ---
 ## Control WS2812B LED Matrix using your Raspberry Pi 5
-This Repository contains a Driver for the new Raspberry Pi 5 RP1 Peripheral chip that can be used to control your WS2812b LEDs.
+This is a C Driver for the new Raspberry Pi 5 RP1 Peripheral chip that can be used to control your WS2812b LEDs.
 Run from your Linux based Raspberry Pi 5 terminal

 Huge kudos to [Praktronics](https://github.com/praktronics) for figuring out the SPI RP1 register addresses